 Sports footage is one of the most popular and sought after products across the world and fantastically lucrative for sports federations, leagues and broadcasters alike – but fulfilling this demand represents a huge test.

 Fans in 2017 are inherently more demanding in their need for content than the generation before them.
 As media consumers, we are no longer satisfied with seeing accurate, entertaining, well-presented information.
-Rightly or wrongly, we now value speed of access to content almost as highly as its actual ‘quality’ and our loyalty to broadcast outlets goes out the window as we look to get new content as quickly as we can.
+Rightly or wrongly, we now value speed of access to content almost as highly as its actual ‘quality’ and our loyalty to broadcast channels goes out the window as we look to get new content as quickly as we can.
 The rise of illegally streamed content and user-posted highlights on social media show the level of impatience we now have for the latest sports update.

-The faster sports organizations can produce and compile content, as well as make it easily discoverable, the more engagement and value they can extract.
+The faster sports organisations can produce and compile content, as well as make it easily discoverable, the more engagement and value they can extract.
 Crucial to this discoverability is media cataloguing.
-Up until now, fast and effective logging of content has been an expensive and slow process – conducted largely by more resourced organizations who can afford warehouses of on-premise equipment and dedicated, centrally-located teams of loggers.
+Up until now, fast and effective logging of content has been an expensive and slow process – conducted largely by more resourced organisations who can afford warehouses of on-premise equipment and dedicated, centrally-located teams of loggers.

-At Imagen, we constantly strive to create media management tools that will allow content owners to distribute their content as quickly as possible and make the most of its potential value.
+At Imagen, we constantly strive to create media management tools that enable content owners to distribute their content as quickly as possible and make the most of its potential value.
 With the latest release of our software, we’ve introduced a browser-based logging tool that reduces the time it takes to catalogue and distribute content to your consumer and commercial audiences whilst significantly cutting the costs to do so.
 Not only that, we’ve made it really simple to use and easy to integrate into your existing workflow.